AWegnerGitHub/awegnergithub.github.io-content/2023_07_27_stackai_strike.md

 The Enterprise knowledge injestion is an interesting product.
 While we don't use Stack Overflow for teams at my current company, this would be a great way to start using it.
 The ability to load initial data into a new system is important.
-I'd love to see this in practice and how well it does at building initial Q&A pairs from the data it injests.
+I'd love to see this in practice and how well it does at building initial Q&A pairs from the data it ingests.

-I haven't looked into Stack Overflow for Teams for my profession work.
+I haven't looked into Stack Overflow for Teams for my professional work.
 A couple comments that were made do raise a few concerns about how Stack Exchange is using company data.
 Before making a recommendation to utilize it for my company, I'd need to investigate that data from my company is not made available outside of my organization.